andrieveronque123/My-portfolio/README.md

 ## Project Leader

-Successfully led and presented the AI-enabled Unicast Event Planning Management System through an online platform on May 8, 2025
+Led the development and succesfully  presentation of the Unicast Event Planning Management System on May 8, 2025, with features for intelligent scheduling, smart recommendations, and automated event optimization

 ## Microsoft Trainee